DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 3. Date of arrival for teachers

-You must move to the UK on one of the visas listed on this page no more than 3 months before the start of your job.
-You can find further guidance about what this may mean for you in this section.
+You must not have spent more than 90 days in the UK in the 12 months previous to the start of the job for which you are relocating and you must not move to the UK more than 3 months before that start.

 #### What happens if I spend time in the UK more than 3 months before the start of my job?